 What Are Inpatient Addiction Treatment Centers?

-Residential drug and alcohol rehabs provide 24/7 supervision and care while you reside at the center for the duration of the program.
+Inpatient drug and alcohol rehabs provide 24/7 supervision and care while you reside at the center for the duration of the program.
 Hospital-based inpatient facilities offer around-the-clock medical care from healthcare professionals.
 Many non-hospital-based residential programs also facilitate access to medical services when needed.

 12-Step and Non-12-Step Support Groups

-Variations Across Inpatient Centers
+Variations Across Centers

 Treatment program considerations

-Finding the Best Inpatient Treatment Center
+Finding the Best Treatment Center

 When evaluating each program, you should consider several factors.
-No one program is right for everybody, but if you look carefully at what each program has to offer, you should be able to find an inpatient drug and alcohol rehabilitation center that meets your needs.
+No one program is right for everybody, but if you look carefully at what each program has to offer, you should be able to find an inpatient drug and alcohol rehabilitation center that meets your needs

 Consider asking these questions as you evaluate which inpatient facility is best for you:

-2. Is the program geared towards any specific group of individuals?
+2. Is the program geared toward any specific group of individuals?
 Some inpatient drug rehab centers are designed specifically for high-level executives, for women, or for LGBT individuals.
 Other programs have more diverse patient populations.
-If you have special treatment requirements or simply think your recovery experience will benefit from treatment details tailored to a particular community, you might want to choose a residential treatment center that caters to your particular demographic.
+If you have special treatment requirements or simply think your recovery experience will benefit from treatment details tailored to a particular group, you might want to choose a residential treatment center that caters to your particular demographic.

 If the price is still out of your range, speak with someone at the program who can walk you through some additional payment options, should they be available.
-In addition to less expensive outpatient programs, there may be inpatient programs available to you that offer sliding scale payment options or financing plans.
+In addition to less expensive outpatient programs, there may be inpatient programs available to you that offer sliding scale payment options, scholarships, or financing plans.

 Take advantage of exploring at least a few different inpatient drug rehab centers before making a final decision so you can evaluate all of these factors and determine which center will best meet your needs.

 Rehabilitation services can be expensive.
 It's important to speak with the appropriate personnel at the facility before agreeing to enter an inpatient residential drug or alcohol rehab program so you understand exactly what you are going to have to pay for.
 The cost of treatment can vary considerably, depending on setting, program type, amenities, services, and more.
 In general, 30-day inpatient rehab can range from $400-$900 per day, or $14,000 to $27,000 total.
 Typically, 60-day inpatient treatment will total about $24,000 to $45,000 and 90-day inpatient facilities cost between $33,000 and $58,000.
-That being said, some programs are free, due to scholarships, grants, government funding, while others, such as luxury rehab and executive rehab, may cost more due to upscale amenities and offerings.1
+That being said, some programs are free, due to scholarships, grants, government funding, while others, such as luxury rehab and executive rehab, may cost more due to upscale amenities and offerings.

 Inpatient residential drug rehabilitation programs often require you to pay for food, room and board and miscellaneous other expenses as well as for the therapy and other services that you receive through the program.